MysteryPancake/Houdini-Fun/Houdini_SDFs.md

 # Houdini SDFs
 Most SDFs are written directly, like [the classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
 Luckily they're easy to port to Houdini:

 1. Add a VDB node.
-Set the class to 'Level Set' and the name to 'surface'.
+Set the class to 'Level Set' and the name to `surface`.
 'Voxel Size' controls the quality.

 <img src="./images/sdfs/vdblevelset.png" width="500">

 2. Add a VDB Activate node.
-Set the size of the VDB to something above 0.
+Set the size of the VDB to anything above 0.

 <img src="./images/sdfs/vdbactivate.png" width="500">